pbgl/Dashboard-Prototype/README.rst

     echo "$CHROM_POS$SAMPLE_NAMES"> data/genotype_data.tab
     bcftools view <inputfile.vcf/bcf> | bcftools query -f "%CHROM\t%POS[\t%GT]\n" >> data/genotype_data.tab

-It simply extracts
+It simply extracts genotypes for all samples at all variant Chromosome/Positions.

 ----------------------------
 Passport Data (passport.tab)
 ----------------------------

 This table is initially populated with the sample names found in the vcf/bcf file in the "Sample-ID" column and "NA" in each of the data columns.
-The user has the option to edit this file to provide the relevant passport information for each of the samples.
-"Sample-ID" must not be edited.
-It must be a complete list of samples from the vcf/bcf file and must match the sample names.

 .. code-block:: bash